alyssafrazee/polyester/README.md

 * `dispersion_param`: controls the per-transcript mean/variance relationship.
 In the negative binomial distribution, the mean/variance relationship is: ```mean = mean + (mean^2) / size```, where "size" is the dispersion parameter.
 You can specify the dispersion parameter for each transcript.
 By default, size is defined as 1/3 of the transcript's mean.

 ### approach 2: build your own expression model
-The `simulate_experiment_readmat` function takes a count matrix as an argunent.
+The `simulate_experiment_readmat` function takes a count matrix as an argument.
 Each row of this matrix represents a transcript, and each column represents a sample in the experiment.
 Entry `i,j` of the matrix specifies how many reads should be sampled from transcript `i` for sample `j`, allowing you to precisely and flexibly define the (differential) transcript expression structure for the experiment.

 ### other simulation parameters that can be set:
 For both `simulate_experiment` and `simulate_experiment_countmat`, you can change these parameters: